 - Leuprolide acetate is an injection given once a month or every three or four months, depending on the requirement.

-Puberty blockers are not cross-sex hormones.
-These medications only prevent pubertal changes in children.
+Puberty blockers are not cross-sex hormones, which means they do not contain female or male sex hormones, like estrogen or testosterone.
+Puberty blocking medications only prevent pubertal changes in children.
 In contrast, cross-sex hormones are part of hormone therapy, which helps transition children with gender dysphoria from their biological gender to their desired gender and improve their quality of life (2).

 Are Puberty Blockers Safe?

 The US Food and Drug Administration approves puberty blockers to treat precocious puberty, where the child reaches puberty at a younger age.
 Most experts agree that puberty blockers are safe.
 The Endocrine Society and World Professional Association for Transgender Health also support puberty blockers in children who wish to prevent or delay unwanted physical changes (3).

 The ideal age to start puberty blockers may vary depending on the purpose and other individual factors.
 Usually, these medications are prescribed when the body begins to show signs of puberty (3).
 However, children with precocious puberty may only receive prescriptions after diagnosis.
 The results are evident in a month or two in most children.

 Children with gender dysphoria may be examined by various specialists, including psychiatrists, to assess if they fit the criteria to receive puberty blockers.
 After a detailed assessment, children are referred to hormone therapists for treatment, including counseling and training sessions for the families.

 Guardians’ informed consent and a court order are often required to treat children with gender dysphoria.
 Treatment can be obtained through the Gender Identity Development Service (GIDS) or similar organizations in your area (4).
 Beginning the treatment early can result in better outcomes and reduces the psychological issues caused by physical puberty changes.